Australian Charities and Not-for-profits Commission: Fundraising

 The ACNC is also responsible for overseeing all fundraising activities by Australian charities and profits.
 Despite this, the Commission can only take regulatory action against organisations in limited circumstances.
 Instead, most regulatory action is done by state and territory agencies, and some federal agencies (Australian Securities & Investments Commission, Office of the Registrar of Indigenous Corporations, Australian Competition & Consumer Commission and the Australian Taxation Office).
 When fundraising, organisations have several obligations under Australian Consumer Law.
 Charities and not-for-profits must not be misleading, deceptive, or demonstrate unconscionable behaviour, nor make false or misleading representations in relation to the supply of 'goods and services'.

 History

 The ACNC was established under Chapter 5 of the federal Australian Charities and Not-for-profits Commission Act 2012, which received assent on 3 December 2012.

+Reviews of the Commission

 On 16 June 2014, a parliamentary report of the Australian Senate's Standing Committees on Economics recommended that the ACNC be abolished to "relieve the regulatory burden from many charities", and instead form a National Centre for Excellence as an "advocate for the sector and a leader in innovation".
+On 4 March 2016, Minister of Social Services, Christian Porter and Minister for Small Business and Assistant Treasurer, Kelly O'Dwyer, announced that the ACNC would continue.
 The bill lapsed in April 2016 in the House of Representatives.

-On 4 March 2016, Minister of Social Services, Christian Porter and Minister for Small Business and Assistant Treasurer, Kelly O'Dwyer, announced that the ACNC would continue.